punkdit/huygens/README.md

 This is a python package for drawing diagrams.
 Intended to have multiple backends, currently the only backend implemented uses [cairo](https://www.cairographics.org/).
-Hopefully there will also be a [PyX](https://pyx-project.org/) backend.

 It can also include text from TeX via pdftex, pdflatex, xetex or xelatex.